HOW TO SURVIVE HALF TERM

 For the family heading out to the hills

 Firstly, choose Morzine, Avoriaz or Les Gets!
 Not only are they fantastic family resorts, with brilliant terrain, but they’re insanely close to Geneva airport.
-This means transfer times well under 2-hours.
+This means transfer times are well under the 2 hour mark.
 When you have kids in the party, this can make all the difference.

 Our friends at Doorstep Skis will deliver your kit to your door, and take it back from your accommodation at the end of the week – no more trudging through resort with heavy snowboards or skis, and no more smelly ski basements trying on boots.

 Family packing can be chaos.
-So try CJ’s ‘toes-up’ method for each person you’re packing for, and you’ll get to resort with everything you and your family need.
+Try our ‘toes-up’ method for each person you’re packing for to make sure you get to resort with everything you and your family need.

 - Thermal base layers

-- Hoody or riding shirt as a mid-layer for cold days
+- Hoodie or riding shirt as a mid-layer for cold days

 - Snowboard jacket